Yuri Malenchenko: Expedition 46/47

 Malenchenko arrived at the ISS Soyuz TMA-19M to join the Expedition 46 crew.
 He performed a manual docking due to a malfunction in the automatic docking system.
 Progress MS-1 was then scheduled for launch to the ISS, atop a Soyuz 2.1a, on 21 December.
 Planned for a launch date of no earlier than 7 February 2016, the SpaceX CRS-8 mission provided the ISS with the Bigelow Expandable Activity Module.
 Two EVAs were performed during Expedition 46.
 He returned to Earth on Soyuz TMA-19M, and landed on 18 June 2016 09:15 UTC, after spending additional 186 days in space.

+Personal life

+Malenchenko married Ekaterina (Kat) Dmietrieva on August 10, 2003.
+They have one child.

+Wedding

+Malenchenko became the first person to marry in space, joining by video from the International Space Station as Kat walked down the aisle.
+The wedding on Earth took place at the Johnson Space Center in Texas, where law permits marriage with one party present.
+Kat called the romance a "celestial, soulful connection".

+Despite initial resistance, Russian officials eventually approved of the space wedding, though air force chief Vladimir Mikhailov reportedly said "a cosmonaut mustn't behave like a movie star."

+Malenchenko's parents were confused.
+His mother said, "What is this needed for — a sensation for the whole world?" according to his father, who appeared on the Russian TV channel Rossiya.